Andrés Orozco

 Andrés Felipe Orozco Vásquez (born 18 March 1979) is a Colombian football manager and former player who played as a central defender.
-He is the current assistant manager of Envigado.
+He is the current manager of Envigado.

 Career

 Orozco began his professional career with Deportes Quindío in 1999, later that year he moved to Deportivo Independiente Medellín.

 In 2001, he was part of the Colombia squad that won the Copa América.

 Between 2003 and 2004 Orozco played for Racing Club in the Primera Division Argentina.

 Orozco joined Dorados from Racing Club mid-2004, and made his debut for the club in the 2004 Apertura.
 He immediately made an impact, starting 14 of 17 possible games for the club.